AdaCore/gnatstudio/docs/users_guide/debugging.rst

     This is a clickable icon that changes the state of the box from automatically updated (the flashlight icon) to frozen (the lock icon).
-    When frozen, the value is grayed out and doesn't change until you change the state.
+    When frozen, the value is grayed out and does not change until you change the state.
 When updated, the value of the box is recomputed each time an execution command is sent to the debugger (e.g step, next).